ThinkEQ/assembly-solutions-ltd/src/pages/product/electric-vehicle-hybrid-vehicle-wiring-harnesses.md

   - type: column
     column:
       title: What our customers think
+      text: >-
-      text: We have been working with Optare Group for over 10 years as their UK supplier for wiring looms, harnesses and control panels.
+        We have been working with Optare Group for over 10 years as their UK supplier for wiring looms, harnesses and control panels.

+        **Send your drawings for quote**

+        Email your drawings to [enquiry@assembly-solutions.com](mailto:enquiry@assembly-solutions.com) and we’ll send you prices and lead times that will make you wish you had enquired sooner.
   - type: testimonial
     testimonial:
       quote: ASL’s fast turnaround, excellent service, quality and customer focus is